HHS/TANF-app/docs/User-Experience/Research-Syntheses/Winter 2024, Evaluating FRA Submission & Error Reporting.md

 * What elements of the FRA reporting experience are most/least confusing for users?
 * How might we best illustrate which period of data is due for a given submission deadline? (i.e. FRA equivalent of fiscal : calendar period table)
 * How might we best highlight where problems exist in provided FRA reports?&#x20;
-* Is FRA submission history similarly useful for internal STT audit purposes as TANF/SSP submission history?&#x20;
+* Is FRA submission history similarly useful for internal states and territories audit purposes as TANF/SSP submission history?&#x20;
 * Concept testing prompts (capturing user reactions as they interact with our prototype/mockups) for: Submitting/resubmitting an FRA report, Accessing submission history and Interacting with an FRA report error

 ***